Julien-Gustin/Grade-Notifyer-Bot/README.md

 # Grade Notifyer Bot

- A bot that automatically crawl the [submission platform of montefiore](https://submit.montefiore.ulg.ac.be/index.php/student) to notify the student when a project had been grade.
+ A bot that automatically crawl the [submission platform of montefiore](https://submit.montefiore.ulg.ac.be/index.php/student) to notify the student when a project has been graded.

 ## Utilisation